kimadactyl/touchdown/_productions/closer/index.md

 Closer was audio described.

-> Thanks for an enjoyable evening, I particularly liked the staging of some of the personal experience sections and the trio of men had a strong dynamic and a delightful sense of comedy.
-Well done.
+> "Thanks for an enjoyable evening, I particularly liked the staging of some of the personal experience sections and the trio of men had a strong dynamic and a delightful sense of comedy.
+Well done."
 (Deb Ashby, DiGM)